-To meet a range of accommodation and tourism experience needs, land use and development policy is required to accept well designed accommodation for tourism that does not detract from scenic and landscape value of a location.
-In addition, it should envisage a limited number of accommodation styles of excellence in scenic and landscape areas, located and designed such that scale, height, design and siting is respectful of and does not detract from views of the rural, natural or wilderness landscape, of the ocean and coastline, or the elements of the natural landscape eg native vegetation cover, coastal features, animal habitat.
+To meet a range of accommodation and tourism experience needs, land use and development policy requires well designed accommodation for tourism that does not detract from scenic and landscape value of a location.
+In addition, it envisages a limited number of accommodation styles in scenic and landscape areas, located and designed such that scale, height, design and siting is respectful of and does not detract from views of the rural, natural or wilderness landscape, of the ocean and coastline, or important elements of the natural landscape eg native vegetation cover, coastal features, animal habitat.

 The development plan provides a basis for tourism accommodation of varying intensities to be considered in coastal and rural areas and areas of high conservation significance provided it meets criteria designed to minimise visual and amenity impact and interface issues with activities on adjacent land, and avoids environmental impacts.
-Matters such as vegetation clearance and coastal protection are still integral considerations to site suitability Importantly the development plan has established a clear hierarchy of environmental areas to be protected from or used for such development.
+Matters such as vegetation clearance and coastal protection are still integral considerations to site suitability Importantly the Development Plan has established a clear hierarchy of environmental areas to be protected from or used for such development.